Cops take to rooftops for Special Olympics - NewsBreak

 YOU MAY ALSO LIKE

-Pleasant Plains, Ill.
+Maroa, Ill.
 (WICS/WRSP) - It's game week!
 For our Friday Night Rivals season opener we'll be at Pleasant Plains High School as the Cardinals host Maroa-Forsyth.
-The last stop on our Friday Night Rivals Preview tour is Pleasant Plains.
-The Cardinals have grown their roster with the addition of...
+So let's look into the away team.
+The Maroa-Forsyth Trojans once again should be a force in the Sangamo Conference.
+Kaiden Maurer returns as the starting quarterback.
+Four year starter Aiden Riser moved over to running back.

 2022 Friday Night Rivals Preview: Williamsville Bullets